-In the pursuit of growing digitally, enterprises continually acquire a number of systems and applications and deploy them over different environments—on-premise and cloud—for the sake of manageability.
+In the pursuit of growing digitally, enterprises continually acquire a number of systems and applications and deploy them over different environments—o

 The rapid growth of APIs has played a significant role in digital transformation initiatives of various enterprises.
 With changing trends, it has become a challenge for the organizations to protect the APIs using the traditional authentication mechanisms and there is a need for APIs to be more secure and reliable.